jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 ## Building the Package From Source

-Building this package requires access to suitable FreeBSD build environment.
+Building this package requires access to a suitable FreeBSD build environment.
 The package must be built using the FreeBSD version that corresponds to the pfSense version you are building for.
 Luckily, there are several tools available to help you build the package:

+### Scripted Build Process

-### Step 1: Install Virtualbox and Vagrant
+#### Step 1: Install Virtualbox and Vagrant

 On your development machine, install [Virtualbox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com).
-These tools will allow you to create a virtual machine with the correct FreeBSD version for building the package with minimal effort.
+These tools will allow you to create a FreeBSD virtual machine for building the package with minimal effort.

-### Step 2: Clone the Repository
+#### Step 2: Clone the Repository

 Clone the repository to your development machine: